 How to become a Prop Trader

 The road to becoming a prop trader has been simplified considerably above, and now that you know what they do, it is time for you to learn the steps to become one.
 Even a person who has limited financial knowledge can learn the tricks of the trade and get going on their journey with the 7 steps below.
-While practical experience is of the utmost essence, we will try to simplify the process for someone who is keen on becoming a prop trader.
+While practical experience is of the utmost essence, we will simplify the process for someone keen on becoming a prop trader.

 2. Follow the rules

 Every market has its set of rules that traders need to adhere to.
 For example, a prop trader investing in the equity markets in the US should be aware of the timings.
 Futures and derivatives contracts would require initial and maintenance margins that need to be tracked and settled daily.
 There are circuit breakers that may vary from stock to stock.
 Prop traders should not use material non–public information, and any such trades would be deemed illegal.
 Other legislations like the Volcker rule may be applicable to prop traders who work in financial institutions accepting deposits.
 Each broker also has its own rules like maximum position size or daily loss limit that should not be breached.